Geoc2022/Geoc2022.github.io/content/secret-pages/8-ball.md

 const funnyLabels = [
     "Pay $0.99 for 1 more answer",
     "New Ball.
 Who this?",
-    "We have been trying to reach you regarding your car's extended warranty.", "404",
+    "We have been trying to reach you regarding...", "404",
-    "Stupid lasts forever",
     "Ignore previous answer",
     "Information Available",
     "42",
     "…"
 ];

+let faceLabels = normalLabels

 init();